Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances

 The interfacing of the microwave signal to the optics is achieved by a piezoelectric actuator (e.g. aluminium nitride) connected to the electrical circuit, whose photons should be upconverted to the optical domain.
-The voltage on the electrodes generates strains in the bottom layers, which leads to acoustic waves generation for correct mechanical impedance matching.
-Here we propose to etch part of the silicon layer beneath the silicon oxide cladding to control the size of the mechanical cavity, enabling to control the mechanical mass and frequency of the high overtone bulk acoustic wave.
+The voltage on the electrodes produces strain in the bottom layers that excites vertical acoustic waves in the stack.
+Here we propose to etch part of the silicon layer beneath the silicon oxide cladding to control the size of the mechanical cavity, enabling control the mechanical mass and frequency of the high overtone bulk acoustic wave.
 This is a major difference with the modulators used in our previous work \cite{tian2020hybrid} as it gives a boost of almost two orders of magnitude in optomechanical coupling, and is expected to improve the quality factor of the HBAR resonator at low temperatures \cite{tian2020hybrid, liu2020monolithic, chu2017quantum, chu2018creation}.
-An important difference of the proposed device with previous converters is that there is no microwave resonator : it is the mechanical HBAR resonator itself that is overcoupled to the microwave signal and gives it a resonant enhancement.
+An important difference of the proposed device with previous converters is that there is no microwave resonator: it is the mechanical HBAR resonator itself that is overcoupled to the microwave signal and gives it a resonant enhancement.